-America the Beautiful is a one-year course in U.S. History for students in grades 5 through 8.
+America the Beautiful is a one-year course in U.S. History for students in grades five through eight.
 There are a number of components to the course, most of which are essential.
 The core is the two-volume text, including America the Beautiful, Part 1: America from 1000 to 1877 and America the Beautiful, Part 2: America from the Late 1800s to the Present.
 Other components of the basic curriculum package are We the People: Words from the Makers of American History, Maps of America the Beautiful, Timeline of America the Beautiful, and an Answer Key.
 Optional materials you may wish to use are the America the Beautiful Student Workbook and America the Beautiful Lesson Review.

 America the Beautiful covers from before 1492 into the 21st century.
-Lessons cover more than just historical events.
+Lessons teach more than just historical events.
 Instead, there are five types of lessons: historical events, “God’s Wonders” that describe parts of God’s beautiful creation in America (e.g., Niagara Falls), stories of major landmarks (e.g., the National Cathedral or Route 66), biographies, and daily life in different eras in our history.

 Both volumes of the texts together contain just over 1000 pages which sounds like a lot.
 However, the text also includes a list of the assignments for each lesson as well as instructions for Family Activities.
 Lessons are heavily illustrated in both black-and-white and full-color.
 The font is reasonably large so it should be easy for children who might have trouble with a smaller font to read.
-Still there is a lot of material to cover.
+Still, there is a lot of material to cover.

 America the Beautiful covers some topics neglected in other courses and covers many topics in greater detail than is typical for these grade levels.
 For example, one entire lesson (just over seven pages of the text) is dedicated to the Civilian Conservation Corps, a topic that usually rates no more than a paragraph in other courses.
-Probably most noticable and unusual is the attention given to Middle America!
+Probably most noticeable and unusual is the attention given to Middle America!
 Some significant religious events and people (primarily Protestant) are also covered.

 We the People, edited by Bethany Poore, is a collection of literary pieces (including poetry and song lyrics) and primary source documents such as newspaper articles, presidential addresses, journals, first-person accounts, and letters.